siemenskyle/idolinputs/readme.md

 - `r` key will reset the config
 - follow the prompts
 - you cant use analog sticks
+- `d` key will toggle debug view when controllers are ready

 ## DISCLAIMER
 - My python code sucks.
 I know.
 I'm a Go developer.
 I'm not sorry.